dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/read6.png)

+Note: Please leave the stock.py consumer running.
+If you accidentally did stop the stock.py consumer, then just restart it.

 ## Working with the Getting Started application
 Now that we've tested that we have a working Kinesis setup, let's start with our first Kinesis Data Analytics for Java application.
 We have a simple Getting Started application that we will review, compile, and ultimately deploy.